The Cherokee Tobacco

 The Cherokee Tobacco Case, 78 U.S. (11 Wall.)
 616 (1870), is a United States court case with implications relating to tribal sovereignty in the United States.

 Two Cherokee men, Elias C. Boudinot and Stand Watie, refused to pay taxes on tobacco manufactured in the Cherokee Nation, as required by the Internal Revenue Act 1868.
-They argued that they were exempt from paying the taxes by the Cherokee Treaty of 1866.
+They argued that they were exempt from paying taxes by the Cherokee Treaty of 1866.
 The Supreme Court decided against the men, stating that a law of Congress can supersede the provisions of a treaty.